feature-engine/feature_engine/docs/user_guide/selection/DropCorrelatedFeatures.rst

 dataframe with categorical and datetime variables, and these will be ignored automatically.
 Alternatively, you can pass a list with the variables you wish to evaluate.

+Note: ordering of the coulmns matters!
+Different order of the columns could lead to different results.
+To make estimator more consistent, please use 'order_by' parameter.

 **Example**

 Let's create a toy dataframe where 4 of the features are correlated: